 The Montana Asthma home visiting Program (MAP)

-- an emergency department visit, hospitalization, or unscheduled medical office visit for asthma, OR
+- an emergency department visit, hospitalization, or unscheduled medical office visit for asthma OR

 - an Asthma Control Test score of less than 20 in the last year.

-However, children who do not meet these requirements are still eligible for MAP with a direct referral from their healthcare provider.
+*Individuals with asthma who do not meet these requirements are still eligible for MAP with a direct referral from their healthcare provider.